MetaCommunity/dobelle-app/README.md

         * PROCESS-PID : The _fork_ function should return, to the _parent process_, the PID of the _child process_.
 The _child
           process_ must also be able to access the _parent procoess_
-        * Note: Quitting the forked process (unless `SHELL-PROCESS`)
         * Class: `SHELL-PROCESS` (`PROCESS-FORK`)
             * Summary: A `SHELL-PROCESS` executes within a new _process environment_, within the _process group_ of the containing _Lisp process_, and launches a shell command via _exec..._
             * See also: {SETENV bindings...}
-    * Class: #-W32 `PSEUDOTERMINAL`
+    * Class: #-W32 `FIFO-PSEUDOTERMINAL` (via FIFOs - TBD, prototype)
-        * As an alternative to `grantpt`, `unlockpt` and `ptsname`, a FIFO may be created for (by default) each of the standard input, standard output, and standard error descriptors, for I/O onto each respetive descriptor, between the "parent process" and the "child process" -- calling `mkfifo` (ensuring that the FIFO is created as to read/writable only by the calling user) then `dup2` via OSICAT-POSIX, for each respective FIFO.
-Although this methodology would result in the creation of (by default) three FIFOs for each spawned process, however it may be more portable....
+        * As an alternative to `grantpt`, `unlockpt` and `ptsname`,
+        * a FIFO may be created for (by default) each of the standard input, standard output, and standard error descriptors, for I/O onto each respetive descriptor, between the "parent process" and the "child process" -- calling `mkfifo` (ensuring that the FIFO is created as to read/writable only by the calling user) then `dup2` via OSICAT-POSIX, for each respective FIFO.
+        * This methodology would result in the creation of (by default) three FIFOs for each spawned process, without any PTY type encapsulation within the host operating system.
+Possibly not adequate for interactive application, this may at least suffice to provide a "bundle of streams" within an encapsualted manner, for forked applications
+    * Class: `PTY-PSEUDOTERMINAL`
+        * May be recommended for interactive applications (if applicable distinct to `FIFO-PSEUDOTERMINAL`, with such as a CLIM pane as an intermediary)
-    * Function: `GET-PARENT-PROCESS` => process-or-null
+    * Function: `GET-PARENT-BRANCH &OPTIONAL PROCESS` =>
+      process-or-null
+        * Null: Only e.g. when PROCESS has PID `0`
+        * **Design Issue:** Ephemeral interfaces for host OS processes not within current process' thread group.
+(May be limited according to user permissions within host operating system)
     * Accessor: `PROCESS-NAME` (string)
     * Accessor: `PROCESS-CHILD-FUNCTION`
         * (For a _thread process_, a Lisp function evaluating